danielptm/standard_interview/README.md

 2. Write a function that reverses the string.
 Do this from scratch without a java library provided function.
 3. Write a unit test for this reverse string function.
 4. Return the reversed string from the API method.
 5. You have fullfilled the functional requirements once we can send a post request with a payload containing the string and receive back the string's characters reversed.
+6. Once you are finished, compress the project containing your code to a zip file and email back to the recruiter.

 For example:

-The JSON for the incoming payload should structured like this:
+The JSON for the incoming payload should be structured like this:
 ```
 {
     payloadString: "abc"
 }
 ```

-The JSON for the outgoing payload would like like this:
+The JSON for the outgoing payload would look like this:
 ```
 {
     payloadString: "cba"